jamillepp/BFS-DFS/README.md

 # BFS-DFS
-I created a Breadth-first and a Depth-first search algorithm so you dont need.
+I created a Breadth-first and a Depth-first search algorithm so you dont have to.

 # Struture
 You need to pass a graph with this format: